-A newborn infant of a member is eligible for coverage under the Plan from the moment of birth.
+A newborn infant of a member is eligible for coverage and effective under the Plan from the moment of birth.
 Coverage for a newborn child is effective from the moment of birth.
-In Maine, Rhode Island and New Hampshire, this coverage is effective for up to 31 days without additional premium.
+In Maine, Rhode Island and New Hampshire, this coverage is effective for up to 31 days without additional fully insured premium or self-insured administrative fee.
 Coverage includes the Covered Benefits in this Handbook.
 No coverage is provided after the 31-day period, unless the Subscriber obtains coverage for the newborn within 60 days of the date of birth.
-HPHC must receive notice and enrolled the plan, additional premium may be required.
+HPHC must receive notice and enrolled the plan, additional fully insured premium or self-insured administrative fees may be required.

-HPHC must receive notice and the child must be enrolled in the Plan, if additional premium is required.
+HPHC must receive notice and the child must be enrolled in the Plan, if additional fully insured premium or self-insured administrative fees are required.